systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 Update the files in the `support/syscall-wrapper/` folder to make available the `read` system call as a wrapper.
 Make a call to the `read` system call to read data from standard input in a buffer.
-The call `write` to print data from that buffer.
+Then call `write()` to print data from that buffer.

+Note that the `read` system call returns the number of bytes `read`.
+Use that as the argument to the subsequent `write` call that prints read data.

 We can see that it's easier to have wrapper calls and write most of the code in C than in assembly language.